SPAN 4001 - Honours Latin American Culture

 c.
 Library of the Congress - Hispanic Reading Room:

 The primary access point for research for the Caribbean, Latin America, Iberian, the indigenous cultures of those areas; and peoples throughout the world historically influenced by Luso-Hispanic heritage, including Latinos in the US, and peoples of Portuguese or Spanish heritage in Africa, Asia and Oceania.

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is taught as a directed-reading exercise, in whichj the students will critically read a minimun of 5 books in Spanish on their own time and following a reading calendar agreed upon by both the lecturer and the student.
-There will be six sessions of two-hour meetings to discuss the books read and to analize different historical components in the books.
+Learning & Teaching ModesThis course is taught as a directed-reading exercise, in which the students will critically read a few books in Spanish on their own time and following a reading calendar agreed upon by both the lecturer and the student.
+Classes will consist of two-hour meetings per week, to discuss the books read and to analize different geopolitical components and situated loci of enunciation of the books.

 No information currently available.

 Learning Activities Summary